-The government presented a first set of key decisions on structural economic support of the coal regions in late May.
-It is working on a legislative draft it plans to decide in cabinet after the parliamentary summer recess.
+The government presented a first set of key decisions on structural economic support of the coal regions in late May, then a draft law in August.
 In parallel, the economy ministry is working on the actual coal exit legislation (see below).

 Merkel herself has also signalled her readiness to move ahead with the deal regarding emissions reduction.
 “The fact that a commission made up from such different societal groups has found an agreement and created a framework is an important message for us.
 We will handle this very carefully,” she said.
 The deal showed “responsibility for society as a whole and we want to live up to it.”